Song structure: AABA form

-The "I've Got Rhythm" example also provides contrast because the harmonic rhythm changes in the B section.
+The "I Got Rhythm" example also provides contrast because the harmonic rhythm changes in the B section.
 Whereas the A sections contain a vibrant, exciting feel of two chord changes per bar (e.g., the first two bars are often B♭–g minor/c minor–F7), the B section consists of two bars of D7, two bars of G7, two bars of C7 and two bars of F7.
 In some songs, the "feel" also changes in the B section.
 For example, the A sections may be in swing feel, and the B section may be in Latin or Afro-Cuban feel.

 While the form is often described as AABA, this does not mean that the A sections are all exactly the same.
 The first A section ends by going back to the next A section, and the second A section ends and transitions into the B section.
 As such, at the minimum, the composer or arranger often modifies the harmony of the end of the different A sections to guide the listener through the key changes.
 As well, the composer or arranger may re-harmonize the melody on one or more of the A sections, to provide variety.
 Note that with a reharmonization, the melody does not usually change; only the chords played by the accompaniment musicians change.